dmliao/amorphous/_posts/2016-05-10-starlight.md

 ---

 I was introduced to LOWREZJAM by way of a friend, and decided early on not to participate on the account of having finals.
-Unfortunately, I have a persistent game jame problem, and joined anyway.
+Unfortunately, I have a persistent game jam problem, and joined anyway.

 I made Starlight over the course of five days using Game Maker.
 I say five days, but it actually was much longer than that; it was five days of actual development made possible by my familiarity with Game Maker, by the fact that the ideas had been rolling around in my head for weeks already.